 Electrical injury can result from direct contact with any source of electricity.
-While some electrical shocks may result in minor burns, there still may be serious internal damage.
-Hence, producing a complex pattern of injury and clinical manifestations.
-The exact pathophysiology of an electrical injury is very difficult to predict due to the large number of variables that cannot be measured or controlled when an electrical current passes through tissue.
+While some electrical shocks do not result in significant external burns, they can still result in serious internal damage, producing a complex pattern of injury and clinical manifestations.
+An electrical injury's exact pathophysiology is very difficult to predict due to the large number of variables that cannot be measured or controlled when an electrical current passes through tissue.

-Accidental contact with exposed parts of electrical appliances or wiring, flashing of electric arcs from high-voltage power lines, lightning, machinery or occupational-related exposures or poking metal objects into an electrical outlet are all possible causes of electrical injury.
-High-voltage electrical trauma mainly observed in electrical workers produce some of the most devastating of physical injuries.
-Repeated removal of the damaged tissue and extensive rehabilitation are common while limb amputation rates for victims who experience direct electrical contact can be as high as 75%.
+Accidental contact with exposed parts of electrical appliances or wiring, flashing of electric arcs from high-voltage power lines, lightning, machinery, or occupational-related exposures, or poking metal objects into an electrical outlet are a possible cause of electrical injury.
+High-voltage electrical trauma mainly observed in electrical workers produces some of the most devastating of physical injuries.
+Repeated removal of the damaged tissue and extensive rehabilitation are common, while limb amputation rates for victims who experience direct electrical contact can be as high as 75%.
 In general, most victims who survive high-voltage electrical shock are left permanently disabled.

-Even without visible burns, electric shock survivors may be faced with long-term muscular pain and discomfort, fatigue, headache, problems with peripheral nerve conduction and sensation, inadequate balance and coordination, and other additional symptoms.
-Electrical injury, also, often leads to problems with neurocognitive function, affecting speed of mental processing, attention, concentration, and memory.
+Even without visible burns, electric shock survivors may face long-term muscular pain and discomfort, fatigue, headache, problems with peripheral nerve conduction and sensation, inadequate balance and coordination, and other additional symptoms.
+Electrical injury often leads to neurocognitive function problems, affecting the speed of mental processing, attention, concentration, and memory.
 The high frequency of psychological problems is very well established and may be multifactorial in etiology.
-As with any traumatic and life-threatening experience, electrical injury may result in post traumatic psychiatric disorders which can be as life-changing as a major physical deformity.
-Involvement of experienced consultants and a supportive environment are required to facilitate rehabilitation, return to gainful employment, and normal family and social functioning.
+As with any traumatic and life-threatening experience, an electrical injury may result in post-traumatic psychiatric disorders, which can an impact that is equally life-changing to that caused by a major physical deformity.
+Experienced consultants and a supportive environment are required to facilitate rehabilitation, return to gainful employment, and normal family and social functioning.